University Catalog 2024-2025

 • Students in the department complete a specialty area or a concentration in at least one area of agriculture

-• Graduates may plan for teaching, administrative leadership, and public relations positions in secondary schools, community colleges, universities, Cooperative Extension Service, and agricultural businesses
+• Graduates are prepared for teaching, administrative leadership, and public relations positions in secondary schools, community colleges, universities, Cooperative Extension System, and agricultural businesses

 • Graduates are highly qualified to enter agricultural careers in all areas of food, agriculture, and natural resources